billydickson/billydickson.github.io/index.md

 I'm also interested in:

- - infrastructure for training on lots and lots and lots of gpus (e.g., [ultrascale-playbook](https://huggingface.co/spaces/nanotron/ultrascale-playbook), and [BLOOM](https://huggingface.co/blog/bloom-megatron-deepspeed))
+ - Infrastructure for training on lots and lots and lots of gpus (e.g., [ultrascale-playbook](https://huggingface.co/spaces/nanotron/ultrascale-playbook), and [BLOOM](https://huggingface.co/blog/bloom-megatron-deepspeed))

 I did my master's in computational linguistics at Indiana University with [Damir Cavar](https://damir.cavar.me/) in the [NLP Lab](https://nlp-lab.org/), and before that I did my bachelor's at Michigan State University where I studied linguistics, TESOL, Chinese, and Korean, and did a summer language program at Harbin Institute of Technology.